yYorky/yYorky/README.md

 - Enhancing skills in PySpark, AutoGluon, and time-series modeling.

-- Experimenting with LLaMA models, LoRA, and advanced AI techniques.
+- Experimenting with Open source Llama models, Chatbot demos using Groq + Streamlit, and new developments in AI.

 - Engaging in Kaggle competitions to refine predictive modeling skills.

-📧 Let’s Connect!Feel free to reach out if you’re interested in collaborating, exchanging ideas, or discussing how AI and data science can transform industries.
+📧 Let’s Connect!
+Feel free to reach out if you’re interested in collaborating, exchanging ideas, or discussing how AI and data science can transform industries.

 <h3 align="center">Let's transform data into meaningful insights!</h3>